What Is Mediation?

 Mediation can be as short as a few hours and can stretch as long as the parties feel they need to resolve the dispute.
 Depending on the complexity of the case, mediators will schedule a time and request that the parties clear their schedule for however long they think it will take.
 In Tarrant County, most divorce mediations take half a day or one day.

 Another advantage of mediation is the lack of restrictions on evidence and discovery (testimony, records, affidavits, etc.).
-Usually, attorneys on both sides will exchange documents beforehand, prepare inventories and financial summaries, and provide these materials to the mediator.
+Usually, Family law attorney in Fort Worth on both sides will exchange documents beforehand, prepare inventories and financial summaries, and provide these materials to the mediator.
 This helps the mediator have a better understanding of the facts.
 By contrast, in court, there are extensive procedural and evidentiary rules which define and limit what evidence is admissible.
 In mediation, the process is informal, and the rules are relaxed.

 In a traditional evidentiary trial before a judge or a jury, the divorcing spouses are exposed to one another in what can be a contentious hearing with zealous advocates demonizing the other side.
 Not so in mediation.
 The spouses will be separated, and the mediator will go between the two parties conveying offers and attempting to reach a settlement.
 Because the rules are relaxed, a party’s legitimate concerns, emotions, and perspectives can be voiced without fear of reaction from the other party or the other attorney.

 Mediation is confidential.
 Unlike litigation proceedings, mediation is completely private, and parties may amicably solve problems without worrying about what the general public may see or read.